SFr682k/fightclub/README.md

 ##### Allowed values for `performances`

-    rep   reporter
+ - `rep`: the Reporter is performing during the current phase
-    opp   opponent
+ - `opp`: the Opponent is performing during the current phase
-    rev   reviewer
+ - `rev`: the Reviewer is performing during the curr
-    nll   none of the three listed above
+ - `nll`: none of the three listed above are performing in the current phase

-You have to specify *at least one* of these values or `nll`
+You have to specify *at least one* of these values, including `nll`.
+Values can be combined, e.g. one may use `repopp` for the discussion phase.

 ##### Available `options`
-One of the following available options has to be specified:
+ - `a`: Autoadvance to the next phase, if maximum duration *and* allowed overtime have elapsed

-    a     autoadvance
+ - `c`: Carry the *whole elapsed* time to the next phase
-    c     carry time (including overtime)
+ - `o`: Only carry the elapsed overtime to the next phase
-    o     carry overtime, but not passed time r     roomclock
+ - `r`: Show the roomclock.
+Use this option only for phases with no maximum duration.
-    n     no special options
+ - `n`: Do not use any options and behave like a “normal” phase.

-Again, you have to specify *at least one* of these values or `n`
+Again, you have to specify *at least one* of these values, including `n`.

 ##### Examples
 The following lines represent only single lines of a `phases` file.
 As above, `\t` represents a tabstopp: